dmgtorres/pharmabuilder/README.md

 #### Requirements

-- Operating system: Windows (10 or later), macOS (10.15 or later), or Linux
+- Operating system: Windows (version 10 or later), macOS (version 10.15 or later), or Linux
-- Python: Version 3.8 or later
+- Python (version 3.8 or later)
 - Dependencies:
   - PyQt5
   - PyQtWebEngine